DerrazSofiane/green-city-analytics/README.md

 - Statistical analysis
 - Data visualization
 - Problem-solving for urban planning

-### 🤝 Contact
-Created by Sofiane Derraz as part of the OpenClassrooms AI Engineer certification program.

 ---
 *Note: This was an educational project.
 The insights and methodologies developed here can be applied to real-world urban planning and smart city initiatives.*